Guardrails to surround all Jefferson Parish canals unlikely

 However, the District 4 councilman believes there is a way to fund a project this massive.

-“The only way to do it is to create commercially viable spaces that our private sector would be interested in expanding into, whether it’s by residences, whether it’s commercially available properties, things like that,” Impastato said.
+“The only way to do it is to create commercially viable spaces that our private sector would be interested in expanding into, whether it’s by residences, whether it’s commercially available properties, things like that,” he says.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.